godswillokokon/ImagePickerCloudinary/README.md

 * React Native CLI >= v0.61.5

-* Andriod Stuido, Xcode, VSCode.
+* Andriod Stuido, VSCode.
 I will be using VSCode, you can download here: https://bit.ly/vscodeDownload.

 * If you are using VSCode, I would recommend Lights Out theme by Nedy : https://bit.ly/NedyLightsOut